 What kind of right and wrong is guiding these decisions?

-Governance is not just about rules, systems, or power.
-It rests on a set of beliefs about what is good, what is fair, and what people owe one another.
+Governance is, at times, described in terms of institutions, laws, and procedures.
+Yet these are not self-sustaining.
+Beneath every constitution, board, court, and legislature lies a prior question: what obligations do people owe one another, and by what standard are those obligations judged?
+Institutions can distribute authority, but they cannot generate moral purpose.
+They depend upon it.
 When those beliefs are clear and widely shared, societies tend to be more stable and more trusting.
 When they are weak, inconsistent, or missing, institutions begin to strain and sometimes break.

-Today, disagreement is everywhere.
-Countries differ on how they should be governed.
-Within countries, people disagree sharply about priorities, values, and even basic facts.
+Contemporary democracies are marked not merely by disagreement over policy, but by disagreement over the standards through which policy itself is judged.
+Disputes increasingly concern the legitimacy of institutions, expertise, and authority, rather than particular outcomes alone.
 Disagreement itself is not new.
 What is different is how often there is no shared starting point—no common understanding of what counts as good or right.

 Politics, as the highest practical discipline, must be ordered toward the good of human beings.